Muze Office

 Day Pass — from $25.
 A real desk with high-speed WiFi, coffee, free parking, and private phone booths for calls or quick recordings.
 No membership and no long-term commitment — pay for the days you are in town.

 Meeting rooms by the hour — huddle rooms from $25/hr.
 Book a huddle room for a one-on-one buyer demo or a quick vendor sync, or step up to a larger room for team debriefs and negotiations.
 Every room includes AV and video conferencing, so you can pull in a teammate who could not make the trip.
+Hackathon and CTF teams book the same rooms as a private war room for the day — in before your village opens, door closed while you work the challenge, and back in that evening to debrief.

 Private offices by the day.
 If you want a lockable base of operations for the week — somewhere to stage gear, run back-to-back client meetings, and leave your laptop while you grab lunch — a private office for one to ten people gives your team a home away from the show floor.
 Memberships are month-to-month, so there is no long-term lease to sign for a one-week need.